spottsmorpheus/MorpheusWinAgentTools/README.md

 PS> . .\MorpheusAgentFunctions.ps1
 ```

+## Windows Event Logs

+These scripts access the Windows Event logs

+- Morpheus Windows Agent (Read-AgentLog)
+- Windows Powershell (Read-PSLog)

+These logs are rolled over quite frequently so to aid debugging you may need to increase the log size to capture more of the raw logs.
+Using Event Viewer locate the event log named above and select Properties.
+Increase the Maximum Log Size to a value that suits your needs.

 **NOTE** to run these Powershell Scripts the account must be and Administrator and the session elevated.
-The scriopt will warn if there are insuccifient access rights.
+The script will warn if there are insuccifient access rights.

 Functions have some help available which can be access via the Powershell Get-Help \<Function-Name\> command